- Concept Areas Overview

-- Import Site Development Categories from a Template or Project
+- Import Concept Categories from a Template or Project

 - Related Webinars

-With our Estimator tool (also known as the Site Development tool), you can create an early-stage site cost study or a site master plan.
-Using this handy feature, you can set up a graphic preview of the various usage areas that will be installed throughout your site.
+With our Concept Areas feature (formerly known as Site Development and Estimator), you can create an early-stage site cost study or a site master plan.
+Conctpe Areas allow you to set up a graphic preview of the various usage areas that will be installed throughout your site.
 Examples include regions marked for buildings, pavement, planting, and water features.

 You can also use this feature to apply cost data to each of the site usage categories.
 Armed with this information, you can conduct an informed early review of your master plan's budget based on the assigned area for each use.